jlianglab/Foundation_X/Foundation_X+/README.md

 - Update the LOGFILE parameter to specify where pretrained models will be saved.
 - Use the --debug flag to run a quick check and identify potential issues before full pretraining.
 - Use --resume $RESUME to load pretrained weights and continue training from a specified checkpoint.
+- Follow the foundation_x5_pretraining taskcomponent in [main_Consolidated.py](Foundation_X+/main_Consolidated.py) to see how Foundation X+ is trained.
+You can also create your own custom task component to experiment with new datasets.

 **Flexible Dataset Picking:**
 - The updated code provides flexibility to select which datasets and tasks to use for pretraining Foundation X+.